openaps/AndroidAPSdocs/docs/EN/Getting-Started/WhatisAndroidAPS.rst

 A note of caution: AndroidAPS is not regulated by any medical authority in any country.
 Using AndroidAPS is essentially carrying out a medical experiment on yourself.
 Setting up the system requires determination and technical knowledge.
 If you don't have the technical know-how at the beginning, you will by the end.
 All the information you need can be found in these documents, elsewhere online, or from others who have already done it -- you can ask them in Facebook groups or other forums.
 Many people have successfully built AndroidAPS and are now using it entirely safely, but it is essential that every user:

 * Builds the system themselves so that they thoroughly understand how it works
-* Adjusts the settings to suit their own diabetes
+* Adjusts its individual dosage algorithm with his or her diabetes team to work nearly perfect
 * Maintains and monitors the system to ensure it is working properly

 .. note::